Hand, foot and mouth disease

 What is hand, foot and mouth disease?

-Hand, foot and mouth disease is caused by certain types of viruses.
-It is most common in children under 10 years of age, but older children and adults may also get the disease.
-Most cases occur in the summer and early fall.
+Hand, foot and mouth disease is caused by enteroviruses.
+It’s most common in children under 10 years of age, but older children and adults may also get the disease.
+Cases occur mainly in the summer and early fall.

 What are the symptoms?

-Symptoms start 3 to 5 days after contact with an infected person.
-The first sign of infection may be a mild fever, sometimes with a runny nose or sore throat, tiredness and loss of appetite.
-The fever usually lasts 1 to 2 days.
+Symptoms start 3 to 6 days after being infected with the virus.
+Symptoms usually start suddenly and may include a fever, sore throat, headache or loss of appetite.
+Vomiting and diarrhea may also be present.
+The fever usually lasts one to 2 days.

 About 2 days after the fever starts, small painful blisters may develop on the inside of the mouth, on the tongue or on the gums.
-A day or 2 later, small red spots may appear on the palms of the hands, soles of the feet and sometimes on the buttocks.
+A day or 2 later, small red spots may appear on the palms of the hands or fingers, soles of the feet or toes, and sometimes on the knees, elbows and buttocks (bum).
 These red spots may turn into blisters.
 The spots and blisters usually go away after about 7 to 10 days.

 Peeling skin and loss of fingernails or toenails have also been reported, mostly in children, within weeks of having hand, foot and mouth disease.
 However, it is not known if these are the result of the disease.
 The skin and nail loss is temporary.